Time-dependent black hole lensing from ringdown quasinormal mode: Unified Born Integral and Weak-Field Expansion

 The kernel \(\mathcal{K}_A\) is linear in \(h_{\mu\nu}\) and its first derivatives and depends only on background quantities and on the screen projector at the observer.
 A convenient representative is

 where \(e^{\nu}{}_{\hat{0}}\) is the time leg of the observer tetrad Eq. \eqref{8}, \(\Pi_{A}{}^{\ \mu}\) projects onto the \((X,Y)\) screen directions at the observer Eq. \eqref{12}, and hats denote tetrad components at \(x_o^\mu\).
 The above projector form is one convenient representative; Appendix \ref{appB} shows its equivalence to a manifestly covariant $\delta\Gamma$ line integral with cancelling boundary terms under our asymptotic conditions.
 Different but equivalent kernel representatives follow from integrating Eq. \eqref{17} by parts and using the background geodesic equation; all yield the same \(\delta\boldsymbol{\alpha}\) at \(\mathcal{O}(\varepsilon)\).
-Note that the screen deflection arises from varying $X$ and $Y$ in Eq. \eqref{12}, yielding
+Note that the screen deflection arises from varying $X$ and $Y$ in Eq. \eqref{12}; keeping terms linear in \(\varepsilon\) yields the projector relation \(\delta\alpha_A=(p_0^{\hat{0}})^{-1}\Pi_A{}^{\ \hat{b}}\,\delta p_{\hat{b}}\), derived explicitly in Appendix \ref{appB}.

 The QNM time dependence in Eqs. \eqref{5}-\eqref{7} implies that, along the background ray, the perturbation takes the form

 where \(t_0(\lambda)\) is the Schwarzschild time along \(x_0^\mu(\lambda)\).
 Writing \(t_0(\lambda)=t_o-\tau(\lambda)\) with \(\tau(\lambda)\ge0\) the light-travel delay between the encounter point and the observer event, Eq. \eqref{19} can be cast as